60 Effective Journal Prompts for Stress Relief

 Start with a brain dump

-Start by emptying your mind onto the pages of your journal.
-Write without judgment or censorship.
-Let your thoughts, worries, and emotions flow freely.
+Begin your journaling by emptying your mind onto the pages.
+Write whatever comes to mind without worrying about grammar or spelling.
+Let your worries, thoughts, and feelings spill out freely.

 Explore the prompts for inspiration